-The actual gain on scheme assets in the year was £30.470m (2022/23: loss of £18.240m).
+The actual gain on scheme assets in the year was £25.20m (2023/24: gain of £29.25m).

 The liabilities show the underlying commitments that the Council has in the long run to pay post employment (retirement) benefits.
-The total liability of £29.420m has a substantial impact on the net worth of the Council as recorded in the Balance Sheet, resulting in an increase in the net worth from £317.578m to £336.946m.
+The total liability of £4.160m has an impact on the net worth of the Council as recorded in the Balance Sheet.
 Statutory arrangements for funding the deficit mean that the financial position of the Council remains healthy: